How Promoting Neurodiversity Can Attract Apprentices to your Salon

 Could promoting neurodiversity in your salon help you attract and retain talented apprentices?
 With the number of people undertaking apprenticeships halving between 2016 and 2020, the lack of apprentices could have a long-term impact on the industry.

-However, Chris Quickfall, founder and CEO of Cognassist, shares how creating a neurodiverse environment in your salon can help you to retain young hairdressing talent and support them throughout their career.
+For HJ’s Apprentice Week, we spoke with Chris Quickfall, founder and CEO of Cognassist, who shares how creating a neurodiverse environment in your salon can help you to retain young hairdressing talent and support them throughout their career.

 What is neurodiversity?